KKBOX/spark-deployer/README.md

 SSH | TCP | 22 | `<your-allowed-ip>`
 Custom TCP Rule | TCP | 8080-8081 | `<your-allowed-ip>`
 Custom TCP Rule | TCP | 4040 | `<your-allowed-ip>`

+### How do I upgrade the config to new version of spark-deployer?
+Use `sparkBuildConfig default from default` to build a new config based on settings in old one.
+If this doesn't work or you don't mind rebuilding one from scratch, it's recommended to directly create a new config by `sparkBuildConfig`.